mesosphere-backup/terraform-dcos/aws/README.md

 *NOTE: Best used with DC/OS 1.9*

-As of Mesos 1.0, which now supports GPU agents, you can experiment with them immediately by simply removing `.disabled` from `dcos-gpu-agents.tf.disabled`.
-Once you do that, you can simply perform `terraform apply` and the agents will be deployed and configure and automatically join your mesos cluster.
+As of Mesos 1.0 which now supports GPU agents, you can experiment with them on your DC/OS cluster immediately by simply removing `.disabled` from `dcos-gpu-agents.tf.disabled`.
+Once completed, you can simply perform `terraform apply` and the agents will be deployed and configure and automatically join your mesos cluster.
 The default of `num_of_gpu_agents` is `1`.
-You can also remove GPU agents by simply adding `.disabled` and it will exit as well.
+You can also remove GPU agents by simply adding `.disabled` and they will exit from the cluster as well.

 ##### Add GPU Private Agents